-- 2.5 The TEC Partnership considers the risk low of losing the access to the validation of Teacher Education programmes by the University of Huddersfield. - 2.6 The TEC Partnership considers the risk low of losing the access to the validation of Higher National programmes by Pearson Education. - 2.7 The TEC Partnership considers the risk low of losing the access to the validation of Higher National programmes by the SQA. - 2.8 The TEC Partnership considers it unlikely that a campus site will close in the next three years. - 2.9 The TEC Partnership considers it unlikely that it will lose its Tier 4 Visa license for international students.
+- 2.4 TEC Partnership considers the risk low that it will lose the validation of the main validating partner for degree programmes, the University of Hull. - 2.5 TEC Partnership considers the risk low of losing the access to the validation of Teacher Education programmes by the University of Huddersfield. - 2.6 TEC Partnership considers the risk low of losing the access to the validation of Higher National programmes by Pearson Education. - 2.7 TEC Partnership considers the risk low of losing the access to the validation of Higher National programmes by the SQA. - 2.8 TEC Partnership considers it unlikely that a campus site will close in the next three years. - 2.9 TEC Partnership considers it unlikely that it will lose its Tier 4 Visa license for international students.